 If you want to work with informed, loyal home buyers who are excited to have you as their agent, a home buyer presentation is how you do it.

 In the home buyer presentation you give your client a step-by-step overview of the home buying process.
-Your prospects end up far more informed, respectful of your time and expertise, and better prepared to make good decisions.
+It's not salesy, it's informative.
+Your prospects end up far better prepared, respectful of your time and expertise, and ready to make good decisions.
 It's win-win!

 Here's a link to a free "Home Buyer Presentation Checklist" you can use to structure your own presentations.

 If asking for referrals feels awkward, you'll subconsciously try to avoid it.
 But by not asking you're guaranteed to lose out on tens of thousands of dollars in future business.